aviram120/simulates-Shell-Linux/README.txt

 1. Press "ls" - all files that in the current folder will appear on the screen .

-2. Press "echo College of Engineering - Azrieli > os.example"- Created a file named "os.example" contains
+2. Press "echo College of Engineering  > os.example"- Created a file named "os.example" contains

-the text "College of Engineering - Azrieli".
+the text "College of Engineering ".

  The character ">" prints the output into a file.